 Mark as valid after a location change or deletion.
 There is no specific constraint related to this interaction.

+The edition of the links should be checking based on ontology's axioms and properties.
+For instance if a text element and an ontology concepts are semantically disjoint, then they cannot be synchronized.
+Ex: rigid Component cannot be synchronized with http://airbus-group.installsys/component#FlexibleComponent.

 Link deletion: A link can only be deleted when there are no reports left referencing it.
 This ensure all synchronization has be done and validated before removing the link.